Customer Discovery: The Questions You Need to Ask

 Understanding the Value of Direct Customer Insights

-As Prashanthi Ravanavarapu, Global Fintech Product Executive at PayPal, notes: “To walk in the shoes of the customer, you first have to remove your own.”
-This perspective shift is fundamental.
-You need their workflows and pain points articulated in their language.
+Prashanthi Ravanavarapu, Global Fintech Product Executive at PayPal, captures this mindset: “To walk in the shoes of the customer, you first have to remove your own.”
+Use customers’ language about their tasks and frustrations to map real pain points into your backlog.

 How Customer Discovery Validates Your Business Idea